 As a founder of a beauty brand start-up, you’ll need a clear vision, a well-written beauty products business plan and to have put some skin in the game in terms of hard work, time and funds.
 But how do you go about getting started on that all-important business plan and what should it contain?

-We know that the very thought of writing a business plan can seem daunting.
-However, your business plan is a necessary and very important strategic document as it focuses your energy, time and resources on a clear end game; not only that of launching a successful beauty business but also of ensuring it has the potential to thrive longer term.
+We know that the thought of writing a business plan can seem daunting.
+However, your business plan is a necessary and very important strategic document as it focuses your energy, time and resources on a clear end game; not only that of launching a successful beauty business, but also of ensuring it has the potential to thrive longer term.

 Your business plan isn’t just to show potential investors and otherwise hide away in a filing cabinet.
 It is a tool to refer to every time you are faced with important decisions.
 Your plan guides your decision-making and makes the everyday of running your beauty business simpler and smoother.